cncf/k8s-conformance/v1.33/chinaunicom-csk/README.md

 - Prepare for Conformance test
     * You can [obtain the kubeconfig file of the cluster and use kubectl to connect to the cluster](https://support.cucloud.cn/document/127/581/900.html?id=900&arcid=2933), and run the kubectl get node command to view the node information of the cluster.
-    * We have sonobuoy need mirror all pushed to the vpc-nmhhht2-registry.cucloud.cn/e2etest, you just need to point the image configuration to vpc-nmhhht2-registry.cucloud.cn/e2etest, for example: vpc-nmhhht2-registry.cucloud.cn/e2etest/sonobuoy:v0.57.3
+    * We have already pushed sonobuoy image to the repository vpc-nmhhht2-registry.cucloud.cn/e2etest, you just need to point the image configuration to vpc-nmhhht2-registry.cucloud.cn/e2etest, for example: vpc-nmhhht2-registry.cucloud.cn/e2etest/sonobuoy:v0.57.3

 #### Deploy sonobuoy Conformance test